opencv/opencv/modules/ml/doc/decision_trees.rst

     :param max_depth: The maximum possible depth of the tree.
 That is the training algorithms attempts to split a node while its depth is less than ``max_depth``.
 The actual depth may be smaller if the other termination criteria are met (see the outline of the training procedure in the beginning of the section), and/or if the tree is pruned.

-    :param min_sample_count: If the number of samples in a node is less than this parameter then the node will not be splitted.
+    :param min_sample_count: If the number of samples in a node is less than this parameter then the node will not be split.

     :param regression_accuracy: Termination criteria for regression trees.
-If all absolute differences between an estimated value in a node and values of train samples in this node are less than this parameter then the node will not be splitted.
+If all absolute differences between an estimated value in a node and values of train samples in this node are less than this parameter then the node will not be split.

     :param use_surrogates: If true then surrogate splits will be built.
 These splits allow to work with missing data and compute variable importance correctly.